intel-analytics/ipex-llm/python/llm/example/CPU/LangChain/README.md

 # Langchain examples

-The examples here shows how to use langchain with `bigdl-llm`.
+The examples here show how to use langchain with `bigdl-llm`.

 ## Install bigdl-llm
 Follow the instructions in [Install](https://github.com/intel-analytics/BigDL/tree/main/python/llm#install).